fluid-project/infusion-docs/src/documents/TextToSpeechAPI.md

         <tr>
             <th>Description</th>
             <td>
-                This event fires when the text has begun to be spoken.
+                This event fires when texts in the queue have begun to be spoken.
             </td>
         </tr>
         <tr>